Confessions of a thought hoarder and chronic procrastinator

 Good God, people, I don’t know.
 All I know is that my debilitating, soul-sucking, self-esteem-murdering procrastination led me to take a closer look at my brain in the last year or two.
 And after all the regular strategies and “life hacks” and other tools could not cure me of this horrible affliction, I decided to look into ADD.

-After endless Google searches and “Do I HAVE ADULT ADHD?” quizzes, I ended up reading Driven to Distraction.
+After endless Google searches and “Do I HAVE ADULT ADHD?” quizzes, I ended up reading a book about attention deficit disorder called Driven to Distraction.

-And there, I saw myself.
-In fact, I cried through several passages.
+There, I saw myself.
+In fact, I cried through several sections of the book.
 It explained a lot.

 - Is ADD a real thing?